nmarkowitz/Space_Invaders_EC327/README.md

 ## Instructions to Download and Play this Game

-1. Git clone all the files from Space_Invaders_EC327_Source repository from GitHub (link above)
+1. Git clone all the files from Space_Invaders_EC327_Source repository from GitHub (link above).

 2. Download Unity game engine at https://unity.com/download